Eaternity/eaternity-website/_posts/about/0000-01-01-idea-vision.md

     </div>
     <div class="col-xs-12 col-sm-4 xs-push-top">
       <h3>2009</h3>
-      <p>Since then Eaternity has been working hard to bring this to the attention of key interest groups.
-After a year of lobbying and hard work Eaternity launched its <a href="http://eaternity.org/assets/de/2009-11-25%20MM-Pilot.pdf">first project at one of the ETH canteens</a> at the Science City campus run by SV Group.
-This project was the first of its kind, truly pioneering, and the start of many more great projects to come.
+      <p>Since then, Eaternity has been working hard to bring this to the attention of key interest groups.
+After a year of lobbying and hard work, Eaternity launched its <a href="http://eaternity.org/assets/de/2009-11-25%20MM-Pilot.pdf">first project at one of the ETH canteens</a> at the Science City campus run by SV Group.
+This project was the first of its kind, and the start of many more great projects to come.
 The CO2-impact of all the meals offered at the canteen was calculated and the team worked together with the cooks to create and serve the first ever climate-friendly menu in a public restaurant.</p>
     </div>
     <div class="col-xs-12 col-sm-4 xs-push-top">
       <h3>2014</h3>
-      <p>After this voluntary work continued under the Eaternity Association and other project requests, as well as media interest, began to materialise.
-We embraced many opportunities (<a href="/blog">and still do!</a>) to reach out to numerous persons by giving lectures and interviews, providing materials, organizing events, setting up information booths and offering more menu calculations.
+      <p>After this voluntary work continued under the Eaternity Association, other project requests and media interest began to materialise.
+We embraced many opportunities (<a href="/blog">and still do</a>) to reach out to numerous people by giving lectures and interviews, providing materials, organising events, setting up information booths and offering more menu calculations.
 Based on all these valuable experiences we incorporated (in addition to the Eaternity Association) the Eaternity AG in July 2014.
 This company supports players in the restaurant industry, providing them with the expertise and tools to turn <a href="/meals/restaurants">restaurants into climate heroes</a>.</p>
     </div>
   </div>